xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 </div>

 ### Verifying EVPN ELAN Data Plane and MAC Learnings
-The CE nodes are are configured in the same L2 subnets which we want to stich using the EVPN service.
-Below are the IP configurations on each CE
+The CE nodes are configured in the same L2 subnets which we want to stitch using the EVPN service.
+Below are the IP configurations on each CE.

 <table>
 <tr>